 Each “Top” request will always get eight times more resources than each “Low” request, no matter how many requests are active in any of the four levels (top, high, medium, low).
 All workloads defined in the timeshare tier are sharing resources.

-As soon as remaining resources reach the timeshare tier there are two possibilities:
+As soon as the remaining resources reach the timeshare tier there are two possibilities:

 If workload defined as timeshare consumes all remaining resources, 100% of the system resources were consumed and distributed.
 But if the timeshare workloads don’t consume all remaining resources, they will be assigned to other workloads in need.